g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 If only the [api-gateway](https://aws.amazon.com/api-gateway/) package was altered, Rush would know of this and rebuild that service only, saving a lot of time while developing and deploying the application.

-In addition, Rush allows you to run tests for many packages at the same time.
+In addition, it allows you to run tests for many packages at the same time.
 For instance:

 ```bash
 rush test